NotBlueAtAll

 I cannot count the times I’ve neglected to speak up and share what I really wanted or even needed.
 But I have only just begun to do the things that make me happy.
 That belly dance class?
 I’d wanted to do that for a long time.
 Why didn’t I?
 Lots of reasons, or at least I’d convinced myself of them.
 I love to dance, since I was born practically, yet I’d held myself back from connecting with my body in this way out of fear and shame and guilt and the perception of others.
 Since I started to go out dancing again with friends?
 I’ve never had so much fun!

 No matter what it is that you want to do, don’t hesitate.
 There is no ultimate reward for self-sacrifice of this nature.
 NONE!
 The only prize is a heavy sense of regret and depression.
 I know, I have been there.
-You don’t have to dive in head first, start small if you must, rent an instructional dance DVD or something, but don’t wait.
+You don’t have to dive in head first, start small if you must, watch an instructional dance video or something, but don’t wait.
 Time flies far too fast to wait anymore.
 When times are as tough as these, I feel the urgency of trying to live it up as much as I can with what I’ve got while I still can.
 I don’t want to be the sad old lady in a rocking chair talking about the old days.
 I want to be the bad ass disco granny in the sequin skirt and crazy hair do making all of the hipsters jaws drop as I stroll into the hottest horror movie premiere.
 Yeah, that’ll be me!
 Watch out!

 “I think perfection is ugly.
 Somewhere in the things humans make, I want to see scars, failure, disorder, distortion.”